CodeChain-io/codechain-keystore-cli/README.md

   Action:

-    getKeys  : Get all saved addresses
-    create   : Create new key with passphrase delete   : Delete the key of the given address
+    list     : List all the saved addresses create   : Create new key with passphrase delete   : Delete the key of the given address